 You will go through a process called simulation.
 This takes between 30 minutes and 2 hours.

 Description of the Procedure

-You will be positioned on the treatment table or chair.
-The radiation therapist will leave the room and enter a control room.
-The machine will deliver radiation to certain areas of your body.
-The most common sources of radiation are x-rays, electron beams, and cobalt-60 gamma rays.
+You will be positioned on a table or chair.
+The therapist will leave the room and enter a control room.
+The machine will send radiation to the sites on your body.
+The most common sources of RT are x-rays, electron beams, and cobalt-60 gamma rays.

 There is no hospital stay.
 External radiation is typically done at an office visit.

-During treatment, your doctor will want to see you at least once a week.
-You may have routine blood tests to check for the effects of radiation on your blood cells.
+During RT, your doctor will want to see you at least once a week.
+You may have routine blood tests to check your blood cells.

 Call Your Doctor TOP